ansys/pyfluent/doc/source/api/general/data_transfer.rst

 ------------

-This example shows how you use the ``transfer_case`` function to read a mesh file in a pure meshing session and transfer it to a solver session.
+This example shows how you use the ``transfer_case`` function to read a mesh file in a meshing session and transfer it to a solver session.

 .. code-block:: python